awsdocs/aws-toolkit-visual-studio-user-guide/doc_source/deployment-beanstalk-specify-credentials.rst

 ################################################################

 .. meta::
-   :description: Specify security credentials using the |TVS|.
+   :description: Specify security credentials using the Toolit for Visual Studio.
-   :keywords: deployment, security, credentials, |EB|
+   :keywords: deployment, security, credentials, Elastic Beanstalk

 The AWS account you specify in the :guilabel:`Publish to Elastic Beanstalk` wizard (or the legacy version of this wizard, :guilabel:`Publish to Amazon Web Services`) is the AWS account the wizard